 Styrene (a.k.a.
 Vinylbenzene, Ethenylbenzene, Phenylethene) is an organic compound, the simplest monomer in the aromatic hydrocarbon class.
 It is a colorless, oily liquid, with aromatic odor, insoluble in water, but soluble in most organic compounds.
-It was first isolated in the nineteenth century; however, it only began being industrially commercialized in the 1930s, with the development of the dehydrogenation process, which allowed for styrene’s polymerization.
-Currently, styrene is one of the most important aromatic members, being by far the most commercialized.
+This organic compound was first isolated in the nineteenth century; however, it only began being industrially produced in the 1930s, with the development of the dehydrogenation process, which allowed for styrene’s polymerization.
+Currently, styrene is one of the most important aromatic members, being the most commercialized.

-Intratec offers professional, easy-to-understand reports examining Styrene production.
+Intratec offers professional, easy-to-understand reports examining Styrene production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).